Learn how to make this zesty two ingredient lemon pepper spice blend for all of your culinary needs and kiss goodbye to the store bought kind.

 - Only grate the skin of the lemon and not white part (that's the bitter pith, we don't want that)

-Other spice blends you may like
+Other seasoning blends you may like

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

 Homemade Lemon Pepper Seasoning